Perl5-Alien/Test-CChecker/README.md

 # DESCRIPTION

+**NOTE**: The intention of this module was always to test [Alien](https://metacpan.org/pod/Alien) modules (both [Alien::Base](https://metacpan.org/pod/Alien::Base) based and non-[Alien::Base](https://metacpan.org/pod/Alien::Base) based modules).
+It has a number of shortcomings that I believe to be better addressed by [Test::Alien](https://metacpan.org/pod/Test::Alien), so please consider using that for new projects, or even migrating existing code.

 This module is a very thin convenience wrapper around [ExtUtils::CChecker](https://metacpan.org/pod/ExtUtils::CChecker) to make it useful for use in a test context.
 It is intended for use with Alien modules which need to verify that libraries work as intended with the Compiler and